 A parent/guardian should notify the school if his/her child is unable to attend school because of illness.
-To report your child's absence, please call (218) 564-4141 ext.
+To report your child's absence, please call the high school office at (218) 564-4141 ext.2

 Health Screening

 The school conducts periodic screenings including vision, hearing.
 These are only screenings and if indicated, should be followed by medical examination for diagnosis.
 A parent has the right to determine if their child will participate.
 Please notify the office in writing in September if you would like your child exempt.